George Soros calls Obama 'greatest disappointment,' says he doesn't 'particularly want to be a Democrat'

 Soros, who also poured millions of dollars into Hillary Clinton’s 2016 presidential run, wouldn’t say if he would back Sen. Bernie Sanders, I-Vt. in the upcoming presidential election, but said when it comes to politics, “I don’t particularly want to be a Democrat.”

-While speaking with the Times, Soros praised Arizona Senator John McCain and said the main priority of his political activism was to see a bipartisanship – noting that Republicans on the far-right is what led him to become one of the top funders for the Democratic Party.
+While speaking with the Times, Soros praised Arizona Senator John McCain and said the main priority of his political activism was to promote bipartisanship – noting that Republicans on the far-right led him to become one of the top funders for the Democratic Party.

 But as Democrats set their eyes on November and the midterm election push to regain control of the House of Representatives, the long-term goal of ensuring a Democrat resides in the Oval Office in 2020 remains the party’s glaring concern – as well as where Soros will lend his financial support.

-Soros expressed displeasure with Sen. Kirsten Gillibrand, D-N.Y., for over her use of the #MeToo movement that lead to the removal of Al Franken from Congress.
+Soros expressed displeasure with Sen. Kirsten Gillibrand, D-N.Y., for over her use of the #MeToo movement that led to the removal of Al Franken from Congress.

 “She was using #MeToo to promote herself,” he told the paper.